 "We're conducting exercises with a new type of experimental weapon," says DARPA chief Donald Anderson.
-It's the opening hours of the original Metal Gear Solid, Snake has infiltrated the Shadow Moses compound, and has just broken into Anderson's holding cell via the air ventilation system above.
+It's the opening hours of the original Metal Gear Solid, and Snake has infiltrated the Shadow Moses compound and has just broken into Anderson's holding cell via the air ventilation system above.
 "A weapon that will change the world," he adds.

 Minutes later, Snake checks Anderson's pulse as he lies splayed across the concrete floor.
 He's dead.
 A heart attack, seemingly.

 Hours later, Snake finds Anderson's body moved to a different location, rapidly decomposed and swarming with flies.
 Something doesn't fit but Snake can't quite place what it is.